Addiction Group Therapy Program

 Origins and History of Group Therapy

 When most people think of group therapy, they likely have a powerful picture in their heads that is derived from television shows and movies.
-Fictionalized representations of group therapy often present caricatures that deviate significantly from the reality of group therapy.
-In truth, group therapy has had many forms over its long history, and the early forms of group therapy would be unrecognizable to most people.
+Fictionalized representations often present caricatures that deviate significantly from the reality.
+In truth, it has had many forms over its long history, and the early forms of group therapy would be unrecognizable to most people.

 Dr. Pratt hoped that by working together, they could develop the mental fortitude and coping techniques necessary to be emotionally healthy despite their medical conditions.
 Over time, Dr. Pratt discovered that working together as a group had therapeutic benefits that one-on-one treatment did not provide.
 Dr. Pratt did not consider what he practiced to be “group therapy” as we know it today, but his work created the foundations.

 Various practitioners worked to apply the principles of group therapy to diverse populations, including individuals with developmental difficulties.
-During World War II, the principles of group therapy were further refined.
+During World War II, the principles of this therapy were further refined.
 Clinicians used it to help soldiers who were experiencing combat fatigue.
-After the war, group therapy became an effective method for helping veterans suffering from post-traumatic stress disorder (PTSD).
+After the war, it became an effective method for helping veterans suffering from post-traumatic stress disorder (PTSD).

 - Addiction, including groups designed to treat addictions to specific substances